selkhayri/UFOs/README.md

     ![filters](pics/filters.png)

-2. When a checkbox is checked, a text box appears with the caption, "Enter <field>", as follows:
+2. When a checkbox is checked, a text box appears with the caption, "Enter &lt;field&gt;", as follows:

     ![filters_checked_2](pics/filters_checked_2.png)